mazemax/heyjobs-task/README.md

 ## Assumptions

-Following are some assumptions made for implementing this solution:
+Following are some assumptions made to implement this solution:
 * Only job title is required to display list of available jobs.
 * Details of the job need to be retrieved from redux store, in order to demo redux skills.
 * Dummy data is hard-coded in `jobData.js` file.
 The job listing API reads this file and sends it in **json** format for client consumption.